openmindculture/wp_template/README.md

 ## Usage

-`npm start` should set up WordPress on http://localhost:8000/
+- `npm start` should set up WordPress on http://localhost:8000/

-You can open http://localhost:8000/wp-admin and check the dashboard, health status, additional information provided by the incompatibility status plugin, and add more plugins, themes, and content.

-You can use the [WordPress content import/export tool](https://learn.wordpress.org/tutorial/tools-import-and-export/) to add content from other existing WordPress sites.
+- `npm run watch` adds file watcher to automatically rebuild the theme.
+- `npm stop` stops the server without destroying data and configuration.
+- `npm run destroy` removes the installation and its data.

 ## Requirements